Williamarvin/Smart_file_org/replit.md

 # Overview

 This is a full-stack document management and search application that allows users to upload, process, and search through documents using AI-powered content analysis.
-The system extracts text from various file formats (PDF, DOCX, TXT), generates metadata and embeddings using OpenAI, and provides semantic search capabilities.
+The system extracts text from various file formats (PDF, DOCX, TXT), generates metadata and embeddings using OpenAI, and provides semantic search capabilities powered by PostgreSQL pgvector for optimized vector similarity search.
 Built with a React frontend and Express.js backend, the application features a modern multi-page navigation system with dedicated sections for dashboard overview, file browsing, uploading, and analytics.

 # User Preferences